Heidi Blickenstaff

-Heidi Blickenstaff (born December 28, 1971) is an American actress based in New York City best known for playing a version of herself in the musical [title of show] during its Off-Broadway and Broadway runs, as well as for originating the role of Bea in the 2015 musical Something Rotten!.
+Heidi Blickenstaff (born December 28, 1971) is an American actress and singer based in New York City best known for playing a version of herself in the musical [title of show] during its Off-Broadway and Broadway runs, as well as for originating the role of Bea in the 2015 musical Something Rotten!.
 She co-starred with Cozi Zuehlsdorff in the Disney Channel musical version of Freaky Friday which was broadcast on August 10, 2018.

+Her further Broadway credits include The Little Mermaid as Ursula, The Addams Family as Alice, and Jagged Little Pill as MJ.

 Personal life

 Blickenstaff grew up in Fresno, California, and got her start in musical theater at Good Company Players, where her roles included "Annie" in the musical of the same name.
 She is a graduate of Roosevelt High School in Fresno, Calif., and Duke University's Department of Theater Studies.

 Her father, Dale Blickenstaff, is the former District Attorney of Fresno County.
 In 2015, Blickenstaff married Nicholas Rohlfing.
+She has two stepsons, Jonah and Malcolm Rohlfing.